 - The Learning Disability Strategy 2019-2024 was approved on 11 December 2019.
-This provides a focus and direction for learning disability services, based on the principles and priorities outlined in the Strategic Plan. - A development session to look at progress on the review of services for children and young people in need of care and protection was held in January 2020. - The approved 40 bed care home in Stromness, named Hamnavoe House, opened with 30 beds on 29 January 2020.
-The transition from the previous care home, St Peter's House, went smoothly.
-This reduced the current capacity from 32 beds to 30 beds.
-The remaining 10 beds are being mobilised as part of the COVID-19 response in the short term. - In response to the Ministerial Steering Group (MSG) for health and care the partnership developed an action plan for improvements in regard to the 6 weakness areas.
-Identified updates are available within section 5 of the management commentary. - A joint inspection on children and young people in need of care and protection in Orkney took place between August and October 2019.
+This provides a focus and direction for learning disability services, based on the principles and priorities outlined in the Strategic Plan. - The approved 40 bed care home in Stromness, named Hamnavoe House, opened with 30 beds on 29 January 2020.
+The remaining 10 beds are being mobilised as part of the COVID-19 response in the short term. - In response to the Ministerial Steering Group (MSG) for health and care the Parties and the Orkney IJB developed an action plan for improvements. - A joint inspection on children and young people in need of care and protection in Orkney took place between August and October 2019.
 The conclusion of the inspection report states that the inspection partners cannot be confident that the Orkney partnership will be able to make the necessary improvements without additional support and expertise.
-Work has been progressing to develop a robust action plan which will deliver the recommendations from the report and will be routinely reported to the relevant committees. - The Orkney IJB approved to commission services in regard to Musculoskeletal Physiotherapists, a Mental Health Primary Care Worker and a Vaccine Transportation Nurse to support the workstreams within the Primary Care Improvement Plan. - Over 30 different workshops were delivered in respect of Community Led Support, in the isles and the Mainland, which has led to the launch of the BLETHER sessions.
+Work has been progressing to develop a robust action plan which will deliver the recommendations from the report and will be routinely reported to the relevant committees. - The Orkney IJB approved to commission services in regard to Musculoskeletal Physiotherapists, a Mental Health Primary Care Worker and a Vaccine Transportation Nurse to support the workstreams within the Primary Care Improvement Plan. - Over 30 different workshops were delivered in respect of Community Led Support, in the isles and the Mainland, which has led to the launch of the blether sessions.
 These are informal opportunities for people to speak to and access a number of health, social and third sector services, under one roof and within their own communities. - The updated Primary Care Improvement Plan was submitted to the Orkney IJB in October 2019.
 It was agreed that, due to the current high risk of predicted underfunding to deliver the new GP contract in its totality, it should not be formally approved but agreed as a final unapproved plan for submission to Scottish Government.